 Greenfield, MA 01301

-If the request includes supporting documentation, you can send the materials either by postal mail or as scanned attachments to an e-mail message.
+If your appeal request includes supporting documentation, you can send the materials either by postal mail or as scanned attachments to an e-mail message.

 Appeals based on non-medical reasons:

-An explanation of the non-medical reason(s) for requesting an exception to policy (along with supporting documentation, if pertinent) should be sent to one of the addresses above.
+An explanation of the non-medical reason(s) for requesting an exception to policy (along with supporting documentation, if pertinent) should be sent by email or by regular mail to the addresses above.

 Appeals based on medical reasons (a two step process):